Tonywuhk/realai.org/course/tensorflow/README.md

 In August 2017, German commerce company [Zalando SE](http://www.zalando.com/) released [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist), a data set of 60,000 training images and 10,000 test images in 28x28 grayscale, intended to serve as a direct drop-in replacement of the original MNISt dataset.

-#### CNN Applications

-In November 2016, a group of Google researchers used a deep CNN to identify diabetic retinopathy ([Gulshan et al., 2016](https://research.google.com/pubs/pub45732.html)), a leading cause of blindness among adults.
-In January 2017, a group of researchers from Stanford University trained a single CNN to identify skin cancer ([Esteva et al., 2017](http://www.nature.com/nature/journal/v542/n7639/full/nature21056.html)).

-Even a simple model like the one we studied in this session is already close to adding value in the real world.
+A simple model like the one we studied in this session is already close to adding value in the real world.
 In August 2016, it was reported that a Japanese farmer used a similar model to [sort cucumbers](https://cloud.google.com/blog/big-data/2016/08/how-a-japanese-cucumber-farmer-is-using-deep-learning-and-tensorflow).

-### References

-* 2016 November 29, Varun Gulshan, Lily Peng, Marc Coram, Martin Stumpe, Derek Wu, Arunachalam Narayanaswamy, Subhashini Venugopalan, Kasumi Widner, Tom Madams, Jorge Cuadros, Ramasamy Kim, Rajiv Raman, Philip Q Nelson, Jessica Mega, and Dale Webster.
-[Development and Validation of a Deep Learning Algorithm for Detection of Diabetic Retinopathy in Retinal Fundus Photographs](https://research.google.com/pubs/pub45732.html). *JAMA 2016*.
-* 2017 January 25, Andre Esteva, Brett Kuprel, Roberto A. Novoa, Justin Ko, Susan M. Swetter, Helen M. Blau, and Sebastian Thrun.
-[Dermatologist-level classification of skin cancer with deep neural networks](http://www.nature.com/nature/journal/v542/n7639/full/nature21056.html). *Nature*, 542(7639):115-118.

 ## Further Reading